 Actually, you are what you DIGEST.
 In people who have dysbiosis, nutrient assimilaiton is greatly compromised.

-Scheduling a coaching session to learn more about gastroenterology can help the viewer to produce the best poops ever, including in compost toilettes that can be used to produce lush trees and healthy soil.
+Scheduling a coaching session to learn more about gastroenterology can help the viewer to produce the best poops ever, including in compost and squat toilettes that can be used to produce lush trees and healthy soil.
 The Earth worms will thank you.

 Reference and Precision Notes